Chinese developer SCE Group seeks offshore debt restructuring after default

 China Evergrande Group, in the centre of the sector's debt crisis, said last week its main unit in China was unable to issue new debt due to an ongoing investigation, complicating its restructuring plan that creditors were originally scheduled to vote on this month.

-The market is also watching if China's largest private developer Country Garden will avoid a default again mid-this month, by making $15 million coupon payment before the grace period ends.
+The market is also watching if China's largest private developer Country Garden will avoid a default again mid-this month, by making a US$15 million coupon payment before the grace period ends.

-SCE said in a Wednesday filing it will suspend trading in its four dollar bonds worth a total of $1.8 billion from Thursday.
+SCE said in a Wednesday filing it will suspend trading in its four dollar bonds worth a total of US$1.8 billion from Thursday.

 Confidence in the property sector, which accounts for one-fourth of economic activity, has sunk since 2021 when a crackdown by Beijing on credit accumulation by developers fuelled a debt crisis.